hnjm/sharp-chat/Protocol-draft.md

         <td>
             <p>Message, sanitised by the server</p>
             <p>
                 If this is an informational message this field is formatted as follows and concatenated by the form feed character <code>\f</code>, respresented in ASCII by <code>0x0C</code>.
+Bot message formats are described lower in the document.
                 <table>
                     <tr>
                         <td><code>int</code></td>